 A translator translates syntax of a programming language to commands that are understood by an operating system and processor.
 A translator can not detect semantic errors.
 Their search occurs during debugging, testing and use of a program by a man.

+The study of algorithms is of great practical significance.
+This is due to the fact that the creation of the algorithm requires a detailed description of each step of solving the problem, and ultimately step algorithm can be fairly simple to perform with a computer.
+This means that a solving of tasks can be automated.

+However, one should always keep in mind that not all problems have algorithmic solution.

+But for those tasks that have algorithmic solution, can be developed various algorithms.
+But probably the most effective would be only one.

 Flowcharts